Statuses in Latin with translation. Quotes in Latin with translation

 What is allowed to Jupiter is not allowed to the bull.

-By ancient myth, Jupiter in the form of a bull kidnapped the daughter of the Phoenician king Agenor Europe.
+By ancient myth, Jupiter in the form of a bull kidnapped the daughter of the Phoenician king Agenor Europa.

-124. Quod tibi fiĕri non vis, altĕri non fecris.
+124. Quod tibi fiĕri non vis, altĕri non fecĕris.

 [Kvod tibi fieri non vis, alteri non fetseris].

-Don't do to others what you don't want yourself to do.
+Don't do to others what you don't want to do to yourself.

 The expression is found in the Old and New Testaments.